juliat/juliat.github.io/content/portfolio/StreetSmart.md

 ---
 title: StreetSmart
-created_at: 2012-06-15
+date: June 2012
 number: 1
+category : UX Design
-category : [UX Design, Mobile App Design] tags : [Ideation, Logo Design, UX Design, Responsive Web Design, Front-End Web Development] image : /assets/images/streetsmart/welcome-slide.png
+tags : [Ideation, Logo Design, UX Design, Responsive Web Design, Front-End Web Development] image : /assets/images/streetsmart/welcome-slide.png
 description: StreetSmart is an app that helps you know what streets are safe to travel.
 My team designed and prototyped StreetSmart in a day at the Hack 'n Jill hackathon.